ksumngs/HapLink.jl/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature Request
-about: Something isn't working like it's supposed to
+about: A new idea to make HapLink even more robust
 labels: enhancement
 ---